garzoc/tex_yoda_2_configurator/doc/README.md

 163c 5a00 165c 5a00 00fc c800
 ```

-When configuring a macro the normal key value both the normal and unknown layer should be set to zero does not affect the fn layer.
-Note that the test was done by binding a macro to the default layer which perhaps why the fn layer was not affected.
-I assume this reset is to prevent a macro from calling itself infinitely.

-The zero layer will be changed
+When apply a micro binding for a key of a given layer the first two bytes are

-The first two bytes are changed to **0218** from **0220** && the key bytes are set to zero
+changed to **0218** from **0220** && the key bytes are zeroed The
-The remaining byte of the value are changes to **3c**, finally the terminating bytes are set to "0100"
+remaining bytes of the value are changes to  **<key byte>3c**, finally the terminating
+bytes are set to "0100" it is possible that is referencing the macro sequence.

 ```
 Layer 0 for key s